ncats/translator-modules/README.md

 to resolve such identifiers; the *Functional Similarity*  and *Phenotype Similarity* modules need to access the *Jaccard* server.
 Those modules will fail to execute otherwise.

-The Translator Modules
-software accesses these utility web services using Python client libraries which have some module dependencies that should be installed.
-From the _translator-modules_ directory, you need to change directory into the respective clients and install these dependencies, aa follows:
+The Translator Modules software accesses these utility web services using Python client libraries which have some module dependencies that should be installed.
+From the _translator-modules_ directory, you need to change directory into the respective clients and install these dependencies, as follows:

 ```bash
 cd ncats/translator/identifiers/client